UK banks must lend more and build defences - regulator

-LONDON British banks must combine extra lending to help restore growth with efforts to strengthen their balance sheets to defend against threats from the euro zone, a senior financial regulator said on Sunday.
+LONDON, Sept 30 British banks must combine extra lending to help restore growth with efforts to strengthen their balance sheets to defend against threats from the euro zone, a senior UK financial regulator said on Sunday.

 "The challenge of helping banks' resilience and boosting the availability of credit is complicated.
 But we cannot duck the challenge," Andrew Bailey, head of prudential regulation at the Financial Services Authority wrote in the Sunday Times.